Police and Fire Pension Calculator

 4. Optionally edit employees using the built-in editor

-CSV Format: Required columns are: id, name, hiredyear, dateofbirth, spousedateofbirth, sex, spousesex.
+CSV Format: Required columns are: lastname, firstname, hiredate, dateofbirth, spousedateofbirth, sex, spousesex.
 Optional: yearsworked

 Configuration Parameters